 Nutrient density is defined as the number of beneficial nutrients in the food compared to the amount of calories the food contains.
 Healthy food tends to have a high number of nutrients in a small amount of food.
 Organ meats are incredibly healthy.
 In fact, they are one of the most concentrated sources of vitamins, minerals, antioxidants, fatty acids and amino acids.

 We consider organ meats to be nature’s multivitamin.
-Our organ meat supplement is appropriately called the Paleo Multi.
+Our organ meat supplement is appropriately called Kick Start My Heart.

 Organ meats are one of the best sources of the antioxidant CoQ10, which is key to heart health.
 This antioxidant reduces blood pressure, strengthens the functioning of heart cells, improves artery health and prevents against heart failure.
 The heart tissue of organ meats is rich in CoQ10.
 Organ meats are also rich in omega 3 fatty acids and choline, both of which are essential for cell membrane and arterial health.
 Furthermore, organ meats are one of the best foods for obtaining vitamin K2.
 Vitamin K2 is crucial to preventing arterial calcification and atherosclerosis.